drawveloper/qwik-app-deno-example/README.md

-# Server Qwik on Deno
+# Server-side Qwik on Deno

-This is a repo to help achieve Deno compatibility for the Qwik project.
+This is a working example of a Qwik app with server-side rendering and static asset serving performed by Deno, deployable to Deno Deploy.

 A simpler, Deno example running JSX can be found here using `jsxImportSource`, for reference: https://github.com/firstdoit/nano-jsx-denon-live-reload

-## How it should work
+## How it works

 This project adds a `deno.json` which configures deno to understand Qwik's JSX rules: